korobochek/account_journal/README.md

 - Use a different way to input data into the application
 - Dockarise the app to ensure it is cross-platform
 - The error output formatting is not ideal - making it better would be a good idea
+- Possible extensions are also to move towards running this on schedule/per transaction/extend to use APIs, etc.
 - many many more :)

 ## Getting started and local development